Rashmita2/Rashmita2/README.md

 **Rashmita2/Rashmita2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working as a Research Assistant at RAID labs, UTA
+- 🔭 I’m currently working as a Research Assistant
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning cloud computing
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on solving leetcode and attending seminars
 - 💬 Ask me about anything
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rashmita-khatri-986653184/) or rashmitakhatri23@gmail.com
 - 😄 Pronouns: She/Her